soundpress/RulesOfNYC/docs/c09/index.rst

       (iii) any such property that was added to inventory during the reporting year, including any such property the construction of which remained in progress as of the end of the reporting year.

-   (9) Notwithstanding the provisions of § 33-01(b)(1)(xv) and § 33-01(b)(2)(vi), for space in a condominium or cooperative building that represents units that have not been sold and remain owned by the sponsor, the property owner must file an income and expense statement that includes rent roll information in a format determined by the Commissioner of Finance, but this requirement will not apply unless at least ten percent in the aggregate of the total number of units in the condominium or cooperative building remain unsold and remain owned by the sponsor (or if a condominium or cooperative consists of more than one building governed by the same board of managers or directors, at least 10% of the units in the buildings in the aggregate remain unsold and remain owned by the sponsor).
+   (9) Notwithstanding the provisions of 19 RCNY § 33-01(b)(1)(xv) and 19 RCNY § 33-01(b)(2)(vi), for space in a condominium or cooperative building that represents units that have not been sold and remain owned by the sponsor, the property owner must file an income and expense statement that includes rent roll information in a format determined by the Commissioner of Finance, but this requirement will not apply unless at least ten percent in the aggregate of the total number of units in the condominium or cooperative building remain unsold and remain owned by the sponsor (or if a condominium or cooperative consists of more than one building governed by the same board of managers or directors, at least 10% of the units in the buildings in the aggregate remain unsold and remain owned by the sponsor).

 (e) Failure to file.

-   (1) The failure of an owner of income-producing property to submit a form RPIE by the filing deadline shall subject the owner to the penalties provided in § 33-03 of these regulations.
+   (1) The failure of an owner of income-producing property to submit a form RPIE by the filing deadline shall subject the owner to the penalties provided in 19 RCNY § 33-03.

-   (2) Notwithstanding the submission of a form RPIE by an owner, for purposes of § 33-03 of these rules, the term "failure to file an income and expense statement" may include, but not be limited to:
+   (2) Notwithstanding the submission of a form RPIE by an owner, for purposes of 19 RCNY § 33-03, the term "failure to file an income and expense statement" may include, but not be limited to:

-      (i) failure to file in the electronic format prepared by the Department of Finance, or, in the event that the electronic filing requirement is waived by the Commissioner under § 33-02(b)(2) of these rules, failure to use the forms prepared by the Department of Finance;
+      (i) failure to file in the electronic format prepared by the Department of Finance, or, in the event that the electronic filing requirement is waived by the Commissioner under 19 RCNY § 33-02(b)(2), failure to use the forms prepared by the Department of Finance;

       (ii) failure to submit a separate income and expense statement for each parcel (consolidated statements may be submitted only for contiguous condominium lots operated as a single entity);

       (iii) failure to complete forms in a legible manner;

-      (iv) failure to submit an addendum, when required under § 33-02(c)(5) of these rules;
+      (iv) failure to submit an addendum, when required under 19 RCNY § 33-02(c)(5);

       (v) failure to file a substantially complete and accurate income and expense statement which shall include but shall not be limited to: